alexx-kuzmenk0/react-app/README.md

 - **Explore the Pizza Catalog**
 - **Purchase with Ease**

-### Indulge in the joy of pizza, made simpler than ever! 🍕
+### Indulge in the joy of pizza, made simpler than ever!🍕